felixmckenzie/rebuilt/README.md

 Apart from CRUD operations Active Record gives us the ability to retrieve singular or collections of records that meet a critera through the query interface.
 The models that are returned from these queries, can then be manipulated with business logic to be rendered in view.
 In the application we see these abstractions in various components such as:

 A user, need only have access to the conversations that they are involved in.
 This is achieved through two "Where" statements joined by a conditional "or" i.e. where the current user is the recipient, or, the current user is the sender of a message (see code in conversations controller).
-This statement retrieves an association collection of all conversation threads the user is involves in, they can then communicate with another user to find further details about listing.
+This statement retrieves an association collection of all conversations the user is involves in, they can then communicate with another user to find further details about listing.

 Another component that takes advantage of Active Record is the search bar.
 When a user navigates to the Index (home) page they have the ability to search for listings by a keyword contained in the title and by category.
 Listings belongs to a category, that is to say, listing has a category foreign key field in the database which creates an association between the two records.
 If a user searches in a category such as "doors" and then uses the keyword "blue", a query is triggered on the Listings table to find all blue doors in the database.
 By using the includes statement, we are able to use the power of Active Record to find the category attribute without using an additional query, underneath this mapping layer an SQL query is fired to preload all the blue doors (if any).
 This ultimately results in a faster loaded screen for the end user.

 While the Home Index and Messages page retrieve a set of records, it is also necessary to retrieve a single record.
 The Watchlist component of Rebuilt is represented by a collection of joined tables in the database i.e. a User has many Watched_listings and a Listing has many Watchers through the Watches table.
-When A user wants to remove a Listing they are watching from their personal watch list, we leverage a destroy_by query on the Watches table, here destroy_by finds the listing id passed through the parameters and destroys the assocation on the Watches table.
+When A user wants to remove a Listing they are watching from their personal watch list, we leverage a destroy_by query on the Watches table, destroy_by finds the listing id passed through the parameters and destroys the association on the Watches table.
 Another simple example of a single query is when a User decides to navigate to the show page of listing to display more actions they can take such as read the description, purchase, manage (if authorised) or message the seller.
 This is achieved through a simple find query where the id of the listings is passed through the params to find the corresponding record in the database.

 ### Application Controller
 All controllers in Rebuilt inherit from Application controller.
 Application Controller allows the application to handle any requests made by our end users by leveraging RESTful resource actions.
 Application Controller determines which controller needs to handle the user request in order to retrieve or write the appropriate data to and from the correct models.
 Application is the C in MVC architecture.
 Requests from our users come via two types of parameters, query string parameters for get requests or post data parameters via a HTML form, to read and write to the database respectively.
 For instance: